dtcenter/METplus/docs/Release_Guide/release_steps/common/update_dtc_website.rst

       https://dtcenter.org/community-code/metplus/metplus-X-Y-existing-builds
       (If creating a new official release, be sure to add a new *Existing Builds and Docker* page, if one was not already created.)

+      * When logged into the Drupal pages, select "Manage".
+Mouse over "Content", then mouse over "Add Content".
+Select "Community Code Page".

+      * In a separate window, open the Existing Builds page for the current release.
+Click on "edit".

+      * Look at the options on the current Existing Builds page in order to set up the new Existing Builds page.

+      * Save the page once it has been set up.

   * Inside the text box in the "Release Notes" section provide a direct link to the *release-notes.html* file in the User's Guide.